indranil6/react-analytics-tracker/README.md

 - `customProperties` (optional): An object containing custom properties to add to each tracked event in the analytics payload.

 - `reportingEndpoint` (optional): If provided, specifies the endpoint where the analytics payload will be POSTed.
-Either `reportingEndpoint` or `onReport` is required for reporting.
+If omitted, your data will be stored in `Firestore`, and you will receive a [free dashboard](https://analytics-tracker-firebase.web.app/) to view your data.

 - `onReport` (optional): A function that will be called when reporting analytics data.
 Use this for manual handling of analytics data if `reportingEndpoint` is not provided or for additional logic alongside endpoint reporting.